A visual introduction to information theory: Channel coding

-(\textbf{Note:} This rate is not exactly the same as the rate used in rate-distortion theory (Sec. \ref{rate_distortion_sec}).
-Rate as used here is defined as the compression of a transmitted message, whereas for rate-distortion theory it describes the absolute amount of information about particular source.)
+The \textbf{rate}\footnote{This rate is not exactly the same as the rate used in rate-distortion theory (Sec. \ref{rate_distortion_sec}).
+Rate as used here is the ratio of source bits to transmitted bits, whereas in rate-distortion theory it describes the absolute amount of information about a particular source.} $R$ at which we transmit data depends on the amount of redundancy added:

 Next, the redundant message passes through a noisy channel.
-The channel shown in \textbf{Figure \ref{noisy_channel_coding_fig}a} shows a \textbf{binary symmetric channel} in which $\texttt{0}$s and $\texttt{1}$s transmit correctly with probability $\frac{4}{5}$ and flip with probability $\frac{1}{5}$.
+In the example of \textbf{Figure \ref{noisy_channel_coding_fig}a}, this is a \textbf{binary symmetric channel} in which $\texttt{0}$s and $\texttt{1}$s transmit correctly with probability $\frac{4}{5}$ and flip with probability $\frac{1}{5}$.

 Finally, a decoder interprets the received message and attempts to correct any errors and reconstruct the original message.

 A naive approach to this problem is through repetition coding \figrefsub{noisy_channel_coding_fig}{b}.
 Here, the message is repeated $N$ times before being sent through the channel, and the decoder chooses the bit at each position that occurred the greatest number of times in the repetition-coded message.
 The wrong message can be received if more than half of the bits in a given position flip.
 To lower the probability of this happening, we can increase the number of repetitions.
 This reduces the probability of error, but in doing so lengthens the message needed for each event and thus lowers the rate at which information can be transmitted.
 As we specify a lower and lower maximal acceptable probability of message error, the rate at which information is sent approaches $0$ \figrefsub{noisy_channel_coding_fig}{c}.